ci1xgk/Fellowship_Webpage/Merewether1.md

 # Input files and their format
-For a typical simulation using either of ACC, FV1 or DG2 solvers, data is input to the model using following file types.
-Users should note that the file extensions are not mandatory, comments can only be used in the parameter file (`.par`) and all items are case sensitive.
+To set up a 2D solver incluing for ACC, FV1 or DG2, input files and parameters need to be specified.
+Note that the file extension named in the list below are not mandatory; and comments can only be used in the parameter file, with extension `.par`, with all file and parameter names being case sensitive.

 1. [Parameter file (`.par`)](/Merewether1-1.md)